-While the Western Cape economy as a whole accounted for 14,2% of the national economy
+While the Western Cape economy as a whole accounted for 14,2% of the national economy in 2010, our agricultural sector accounted for 23,2%, a much higher percentage.
+Eighty per cent of South Africa's black farmers in the deciduous fruit industry are in the Western Cape.
 Our land reform model is the only one that has succeeded anywhere in South Africa.
 [Interjections.]
 That is the only one that has succeeded anywhere in South Africa.
 [Interjections.]

-The SPEAKER: Order!

-The PREMIER: If you wanted to ask around, ask the team who works on the National

-Development Plan.
-Indeed, Mr Speaker, ours is the model upon which the National

-Development Plan's proposals are based.
-Maybe the hon members on the other side of the unskilled labour.
+The PREMIER: If you wanted to ask around, ask the team who works on the National Development Plan.
+Indeed, Mr Speaker, ours is the model upon which the National Development Plan's proposals are based.
+Maybe the hon members on the other side of the House have not yet read the National Development Plan.
+[Interjections.]

+Mr Speaker, farming is one of the few remaining sectors in our economy able to absorb unskilled labour.
 Our farmers have traditionally paid above the minimum wage set by the national Minister of Labour.
 For example, in De Doorns before the recent strike, the average cost-to-company remuneration for seasonal workers was R100 per worker per day.
 That is one of the reasons that so many ...
 [Interjections.]